Retro-kharkov1/ServiceCollection.Extensions.DependencyInjection.Named/ServiceCollection.Extensions.DependencyInjection.Named/README.md

 # Named bindings
-It wokds as extenstions for service collection use `AddNamed...` functions and finiehs with `AddNamedInjectedServices` call
+It works as extenstions for service collection use `AddNamed...` functions and finiehs with `AddNamedInjectedServices` call

 ```CSharp